Center for Ministry

 Each retreat will be a little bit different based upon the size and needs of the particular cohort, but in general, participants can expect the following.

-The opening and closing retreats will focus on sharing the research which informs the program, providing opportunities for individual peer groups and for the broader cohort to bond and plan their time together, leadership development lessons from experienced clergywomen who will serve as both retreat leaders and ministry role models.
-These retreats will include large group workshops, peer group reflection, and time for fellowship and relaxation.
+The opening and closing retreats will focus on sharing the research which informs the program, providing opportunities for individuals to bond and plan their time together, leadership development lessons from experienced clergywomen who will serve as both retreat leaders and ministry role models.
+These retreats will include large group workshops, small group reflection, and time for fellowship and relaxation.
+The closing retreat will include the first two sections of Coach approach Skill Training.

 Eligibility